cult-of-coders/grapher/README.md

 Long Term Support
 -----------------
-Version 1.2 is will be supported until 2020.
+Version 1.2 will be supported until 2020.

 What ?
 ------